 8 — DESIGN AUTOMATION

 Design gets automated, personal and ahem…a bit boring

-For UX this will see the emergence of the Design Scientist:
+For SD this will see the emergence of the Design Scientist:

 ‘Design Scientists will tweak the values, select the parameters and apply relevant aesthetics models for the system to work with rather than working up stuff and passing over to developers.
 They’ll probably build generative experiential programmes based on gestalt principles rather than rendering.
 Design Thinking will be a filter to apply just as Monochrome, Novelty and Complexity will be.
 Anything transient like fashion will go to the way of machines and stuff will move and change at clock speed rather than good old seasons.’

 Aggregated data has enabled single customer views and will go on to enable SD to deliver truly personalized content, interactions and services.
 In reality, SD will be a secondary partner in personalisation as it will be pretty much an automated process.
 However, this shift will require a much more agile approach to design where rather than single solutions there will be multiple segmented and highly tailored interaction patterns.
 SD will need to be the true voice of the user in the world of data-driven engagement and atomic personalisation to survive against the data and optimisation providers; to do that requires focussing on SD’s unique combination of design, delivery and research.

 10 — TRIANGULATED ENGAGEMENT INSIGHT